xupeng2017/IMCF/README.md

 # IMCF
-#Store the R code for IMCF project
+#R code for IMCF project
 IMCF(Influence of MiRNAs on Cell Fate genes)

 #input miRNAs expression matrix(Liver_miRNAraw1), file about the groups of each sample(Liver_group)